jsluka/Kerbal-Ejection-Seat/README.md

     - Kerbals begin EVA ejection in ALL command pods

 0.2 : EJECTION COMMANDS
-  - Add actions to command pods
+  - Add actions to command pods (Completed 9/17/2014)
-    - Allow ejection without the use of Abort event
+    - Allow ejection without the use of Abort event (Completed 9/17/2014)
   - Add ejection lever to command pods
     -Find modeller!